How to discover and protect activity in Copilot and other generative AI apps in Microsoft Purview

 Monitor AI activities

 The activity explorer has been around the Microsoft Purview block for years.
-Microsoft Purview AI Hub provides an out-of-the-box integration with AI interactions:
+The DSPM for AI Hub provides an out-of-the-box integration with AI interactions:

 In the activity explorer, you can focus on specific AI interactions that need attention.
 For example, you can review interactions involving sensitive information types: